jon4hz/insync/README.md

 # insync

-Get telegram notifications if your geth nodes looses sync
+Get telegram notifications if your geth node looses sync

 # environment variables
 - GETH_URL = the url of your node